RezSat/Ceylonicus/README.md

 ## How to Run

+## Method - 1
 Tested Python Versions are 3.8.6 and 3.6.8,
 Clone this repo and run `IDE.py`, which is a simple GUI to run the Coord Source Code.
 Make sure you have python and pyqt5 installed.

+## Method - 2
+Simple, Just use the executable from the latest release.
+(Works only on Windows Platform)

 ## Examples can be Found inside the examples folder.